 Decide on what sort of tunes will suit your guests and their different backgrounds and ages.

-Find a DJ that is modern and fun like Aslan or Willy Slade.
+Find a DJ that is modern and fun, one that will get your dancefloor pumping from the get go.
 Acoustic for cocktail hour is beautiful (although tbh i don’t actually remember even hearing or seeing ours who played down the aisle and during drinks).
-Riley Pearce.
-Oliver Halvorsen and the guys at Champion Music are great.

-The Tipi wedding I did on the weekend down at Matilda Bay had the grooms Spotify playlist going and was awesome – he was a musician though so I think that helped!
+The Tipi wedding I did recently at Matilda Bay had the grooms Spotify playlist going and was awesome – he was a musician though so I think that helped!